 - It is recommended that 4 -5 progeny per sire are tested. - A minimum of 4 tested animals per contemporary group is required to be used in the genetic evaluation.
-Three tests are insufficient to form a flock statistical average for accuracy. - A contemporary group is animals that have grazed together prior to the challenge (mob) and are the same birth flock, birth year, sex and dosed at the same rate and time. - If different dose rates are to be used, then it is recommended that at least 4 animals are tested at each dose rate and there is one group of animals (progeny of one sire) that are split and tested at both dose rates for genetic benchmarking (i.e. 4 at one dose rate and four at the other dose rate).
+Three tests are insufficient to form a flock statistical average for accuracy. - A contemporary group is animals that have grazed together prior to the challenge (mob) and are the same age group, sex, same dose rate and same time of testing. - Different dose groups must be coded as separate mobs and consist of 4 or more animals to be used in the evaluation.

+- If different dose rates are to be used in the same flock, then it is recommended that there is one group of animals (progeny of one sire) that are split and tested at both dose rates for genetic benchmarking (i.e. 4 at one dose rate and another four at the other dose rate).
 This does increase the number of animals to test, but if there are animals with unknown or lower tolerance then lower dose rates are required.
-Generally, the animals being dosed at both rates will be those with greater tolerance to avoid welfare issues. - If animals become too unwell prior to collection of the 21day blood sample, a blood sample should be taken before the animal is euthanised. - Natural challenge sample as many animals as practical/affordable, if they are in different mobs grazing different areas, different ages, or sexes, they should be coded as separate mobs.
+Generally, the animals being dosed at both rates will be those with greater tolerance to avoid welfare issues. - If animals become too unwell prior to collection of the 21day blood sample, a blood sample should be taken before the animal is euthanised. - Natural challenge sample as many animals as practical/affordable, if they are in different mobs grazing different areas, different ages, different sexes or different dose rates, they should be coded as separate mobs.
 It is useful for a natural challenge to do spore counts in each paddock/mob to understand the level of challenge.
+Recommend using double digit mob codes for natural challenge e.g Ramguard test mob1 at 0.3 dose, Ramguard test mob2 at 0.4 dose and mob 11, 12 etc for natural challenge animal mobs